glpaparelli/competitive-programming/notes/cp-notes.md

 ## 5.2 Trivial Solution, O(n^2)
 A simple solution is to traverse the tree and do following for every traversed node $X$:
 1. Find maximum sum from-leaf-to-root in left subtree of $X\ \clubsuit$
-3. Find maximum sum from-leaf-to-root in right subtree of $X$.
+3. Find maximum sum from-leaf-to-root in right subtree of $X\ \clubsuit$.
 4. Add the above two calculated values and $X\rightarrow \text{data}$ and compare the sum with the maximum value obtained so far and update the maximum value.
 5. Return the maximum value.
 ---